Blog Post

 Backend Keywords

-Improve Amazon Ranking with Optimized Direct Factors
+Improving Amazon Ranking with Optimized Direct Factors

 Some elements of the product detail page, such as the product description, are often the first point of contact for many users.
-Therefore, special attention should be paid to them during Amazon SEO optimization.
+Therefore, special attention should be given to them during Amazon SEO optimization.

 Product Title